mm80843/T3.5/docs/Benef/PBN__Benef_1322.md

 # __Improved cross-disciplinary protocols__

-## Name of the Benefit

-Integration of smart city technologies enables sharing of information between users and accredited health professionals, leading to the development of more resilient protocols and policies in managing public health emergencies.

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved cross-disciplinary protocols enhance public health emergency management and response, reducing the impact of outbreaks and protecting the well-being of communities.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1494.md)